biocore/scikit-bio-rfcs/active/003-genbank-enhancement.md

 - The `IntervalIndex` is not merged into `pandas` yet.
 - Not sure how intersections with intervals will work in `pandas` since it hasn't been implemented.
 - Not sure if distance between intervals will be incorporated into `pandas`.
+- How large of an issue will memory requirements be?
+One nice thing about the `IntervalIndex` is not every base pair position needs to be documented, so it allows for row compression to some intent.
+On the other hand, there is a possibility that there could be many metadata columns in the `positional_metadata` dataframe.
+Then we may want to explore using a sparse data frame with the `IntervalIndex`.
+Will definitely need to do more memory profiling.